devsmasher/github-slideshow/_posts/0000-01-02-devsmasher.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is our second slide.
+Kinda classy, kinda hood.
+Welcome to our second slide.
 Enjoy!
 Use the left arrow to go back!